sanskrit-coders/sanskrit-coders.github.io/content/posts/2018-06-01-site-moved.md

 ## Moving to a Jekyll based github-wiki

-Now I've moved all the content to <https://sanskrit-coders.github.io/site/>, which uses the Jekyll static site generator and a fork of the [documentation-theme-jekyll](https://github.com/tomjoht/documentation-theme-jekyll) theme.
+Later, I moved all the content to <https://sanskrit-coders.github.io/site/>, which uses the Jekyll static site generator and a fork of the [documentation-theme-jekyll](https://github.com/tomjoht/documentation-theme-jekyll) theme.
 Turning the HTML to markdown required creating [google-sheets-to-markdown](https://vvasuki.github.io/google-sheets-to-markdown/).

 - **<https://sites.google.com/site/sanskritcode/> will be deleted after a few days.**